thekakamask/RealEstateManager/README.md

       - ✅ **DONE** Local data persistence via Room (SQLite).
       - 🟩 **IN PROGRESS** Full offline functionality for all screens.

+   - ☁️ **Online mode with Firebase Firestore**

+      - ❌ **NOT IMPLEMENTED** Synchronize property listings and user data with Firestore Cloud Database.
+      - ❌ **NOT IMPLEMENTED** Enable real-time updates and multi-device data consistency.
+      - ❌ **NOT IMPLEMENTED** Prepare seamless offline-to-online data synch for robust user experience.

    - 🧠 **Utilities** :

       - ✅ **DONE** Convert dollar to euro.
       - ❌ **NOT IMPLEMENTED** Convert euro to dollar.
       - ✅ **DONE** Get today's date (format to be improved).